ipfs/community/go-contribution-guidelines.md

 ## Imports

-We strive to use following convention when it comes to imports.
-First come stdlib imports, then local repository imports and then all other external imports.
+We strive to use the following convention when it comes to imports.
+First list stdlib imports, then local repository imports and then all other external imports.
 Separate them using one empty new line so they are not reordered by `go fmt` or `goimports`.

 Example:
 ```go